emanueltesoriello/flutterquest/README.md

 # flutterquest
-Trivia application made by Flutter developers for Flutter developers
+Trivia application made by Flutter developers for Flutter developers.
+Have Fun.